pantale/DynELA-v.-4.0/README.md

 ## Postprocessing:

-DynELA now has a class for direct export of contourplot results using SVG vectorial format for a 2D or 3D mesh via the Python command interface.
-See the documentation for all instructions concerning SVG outputs and the examples included in the Samples directories.
+The DynELA Finite Element Code now has a class for direct export of contourplot results using SVG vectorial format for a 2D or 3D mesh and time-history curves through the Python command interface.
+See the documentation for all instructions concerning SVG and time-history outputs and the examples included in the Samples directories.

 The DynELA FEM code can generate VTK files for the results.
 I'm using the Paraview postprocessor to visualize those results.
 Paraview is available here: https://www.paraview.org/download